nobitagit/ng-material-floating-button/README.md

 <!-- this will output 3 buttons with different icon, label and so on-->
 <a mfb-button label="{{button.label}}" icon="{{button.icon}}" ng-repeat="button in buttons"></a>
 ```
+<a name="custom-tpls"></a>
+###Customising templates###
+Custom templates can be passed as a attributes to the directive.
+Just pass either the url of your own template or the ID of the script containing your template.
+Refer to the default templates provided to have a working base to build upon.

 ###More customisations###
 The component have plenty more customisations available and they are all handled by the CSS.
 The CSS and its SCSS source files are found in the `mfb/` folder (which is actually a subtree that pulls from [this repo](https://github.com/nobitagit/material-floating-button)).